 Prebiotics, the foods that nourish probiotics, come in the form of certain types of dietary fiber.
 These come mainly in vegetables and fruits like asparagus, artichokes, bananas, leeks, onions, whole wheats, oats, and soy products.
 Adding any of these to a few meals a week can help support healthy gut bacteria.

 Part of a holistic approach

 An increasing number of studies of probiotics contained in these foods show the potential for positive effects in many health conditions, including psychiatric ones.
 Many have demonstrated an ability to improve depressed mood and anxiety.
 Additionally, studies with animals treated with these bacteria had lower levels of stress hormones like cortisol and less activation of the body’s stress system in general after they were placed in stressful situations.
 Other research shows improvement in nausea and abdominal upset in people with irritable bowel syndrome (IBS).
 However, large doses of prebiotics can have the opposite effect in IBS and should be avoided.
 Similar experiments also revealed benefits to cognition for people with chronic fatigue syndrome (CFS).

 Please be sure to remember that probiotics and prebiotics in no way replace medication as treatment for illnesses.
-Instead, it is best to think of these as additional resources for staying healthy and potentially making some symptoms less severe.
-They are part of a new, more holistic approach to health as more and more research proves how interconnected our body’s systems truly are.
+Instead, think of these as additional resources for staying healthy and potentially making some symptoms less severe.
+They are part of a more holistic approach to health as more research proves how interconnected our body’s systems truly are.